APJansen/TDUr/README.md

 So neither of these, the value function or the eligibility trace, or how the updates are done, depend on whose turn it is.
 The only place where this enters is that if it is the red player's turn, they will choose the move that maximizes the value function, while if it is the blue player's turn they will choose the move that minimizes the value function.
+On every move regardless of who made it we update the eligibility trace and the value function.

 <a name="details"/>